Frequently Asked Questions

 When can I call you back to see how the investigation is going?

 The Department of Revenue appreciates the information provided by the public; however, due to the restrictions contained in Louisiana disclosure laws, the Department of Revenue cannot divulge information regarding the status of investigations.

 Can you find out who used my child's Social Security Number?

 If you suspect that someone is illegally claiming your child as their dependent on their tax return, you should contact the IRS by calling 1-800-829-1040.
 If you suspect that someone claimed your child illegally in order to obtain money provided through the Earned Income Credit provision on his or her Federal return, you should contact the IRS Fraud Hotline at 1-800-829-1040.

 What do you do about someone who has claimed someone who is not their dependent on their income tax return?

-In general, the statute of limitations for a criminal violation is four years from the date the act was committed, so we are usually bound to conduct and conclude our investigations within that overall time frame.
-Our investigations consume varying amounts of time, depending on such factors as availability of resources within the Department, as well as the availability of information being gathered from sources outside of the Department of Revenue.
-Within the constraints of these many varying factors, we always strive to conclude our investigations as efficiently and expeditiously as possible.
+Investigations consume varying amounts of time depending on factors such as availability of resources within the Department, as well as the availability of information gathered from outside sources.
+Within the constraints of these many varying factors, we strive to conclude our investigations as efficiently and expeditiously as possible.

 top of page